-Support and enhance monitoring activities to assess the status of the oyster resource, track restoration and replenishment efforts and evaluate management strategies and actions.
+Support and enhance monitoring activities to assess the status of the oyster resource, track restoration and replenishment efforts, and evaluate management strategies and actions.

-Conduct monitoring programs consistent with sampling procedure, timing of sampling, types of data collected and analysis and provide the results to a central database or databases.
-Coordinate sampling methodology among federal, state and non-governmental organizations for consistency.
+Conduct monitoring programs using scientifically accepted and consistent sampling procedures, timing, data collection and analysis, and provide the results to a central database or databases.
+Coordinate sampling methodology among federal, state and non-governmental organizations for consistency, taking into account sampling during different times of the year and sampling with different gear types.

-Continue the annual Fall Oyster Dredge Survey to monitor population trends, effectiveness of replenishment and restoration plantings and serve as the basis of the stock assessment.
+Continue the annual Fall Oyster Dredge Survey to monitor population trends and effectiveness of replenishment and restoration plantings, and serve as the basis of the stock assessment.